Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 • Monthly subscription plans not as affordable as Rosetta Stone's

-What The Pimsleur Lessons Are Like
+What the Pimsleur Lessons Are Like

-At a high level, the Pimsleur lessons are primarily focused on mock conversations.
+The Pimsleur lessons are primarily focused on mock conversations.
 To start each module, you complete a 30-minute audio exercise, where a moderator speaking in English walks you through a native conversation step-by-step (similar to the Rocket Spanish program).

 You listen to a few sentences in your target language, before the moderator stops and explains what’s happening in the conversation to you.
 He’ll then ask you questions, and have you engage and participate in the conversation directly.